aj-jp/LL-to-Alice/README.md

 # Love Letters to Alice

-A vulnerable Ubuntu machine built for a CTF Hackathon, intentionally designed to be of medium difficulty for beginner cybersecurity students.
+A vulnerable Ubuntu machine built for a CTF Hackathon, of medium difficulty for beginner cybersecurity students.
 Half of the flags are hidden past web puzzles designed to draw attention to common beginner blindspots.
+The root flag cannot be obtained without having first received all of the other flags.
 I like to call this a "kick-yourself" box, and I've been told the mood is quite trippy.
-Some reviews from my colleagues at FSA:
+Some reviews from my colleagues:

-"____ __ are you $h!++!n me

-....i hate you" - Instructional Associate
+"____ __ are you $h!++!n me      ....i hate you" - an Instructional Associate

-"ok, ok, you got me *frustrated sigh*..... ok yeah, that was cute" - Senior Instructor
+"ok, ok, you got me *frustrated sigh*..... ok yeah, that was cute" - a Senior Instructor

-"the only reason you think this is easy is because YOU built it" - Senior Instructor
+"the only reason you think this is easy is because YOU built it" - a different Senior Instructor

-"that was wild" - student
+"that was wild" - a student

-"Q from a student: were you on drugs when you made the box?" - Head Instructor
+"Q from a student: were you on drugs when you made the box?" - the Head Instructor

 To which my responses are, respectively: "Yes.", "from you?
 I'll take it!", "hahahaha!", *virtual fist-bump*, and "You tell that student that *flips hair* I don't need drugs."